wrightben/codeeval/Word Search Solver (JavaScript).md

 #### ANOMALIES AND ERRATA

-Unusual or interesting results happen when the following things are true:
+Unusual or interesting results happen when any of the following are true:

 * Duplicates: "Fun" occurs multiple times, or the word appears as a palindrome ("FunuF")
 * Substrings: "Fun" and "Funny" are both included